TABLE OF CONTENTS

 - Alternatively, you could have a middle man fulfillment center stationed in the U.S. which will ship the items.
 This will cut down mailing time drastically, but also has its own drawbacks.
 One of the reasons you are drop shipping items is so that you don’t have to pre-purchase inventory.
 But in this case you will need to.
 You will need to determine what needs to take precedent: the convenience of your customer or your business bank account.

 - An easy way to help reduce the risk of shipping times is just informing your customers how long it will take.
 This step should be done before the customer purchases.
 Simply managing expectations will go a long way with your customers.

 2. Less Visibility to Your Consumers

 This ties in closely to the shipping and fulfillment, but also has a strong connection to quality control.
 You are the middleman between your customers and the fulfillment company, which means that you block all direct communication between the first and last step of the process.
 While this may be a good thing for you, it means less visibility for your customers.

 The risks associated with having less visibility is that your customers may retaliate.
 Returns, bad reviews, and unhappy customers are not good for your drop shipping business and often are caused by miscommunication.
 High risk drop ship businesses need to be more conscious of this issue and implement fixes to prevent that.

 Let customers log in and see their shipments, allow them a direct line to your customer service line/ email/ chat, and figure out your return policy.
-Because your consumers won’t be able to see the product before they order, be sure that you have products that correlate with the price that they’re paying for them.
+Because your consumers won’t be able to physically see the product before they order, be sure that your product sourcing is accurate and the price the customer is paying is fair.
 Managing expectations is useful for customer visibility, but it is also important to give your customers as much control as you can.

 3. Common Ecommerce Fraud